Abhishek12890551/together_server/README.md

 ---

+## ⚙️ Configuration

-## ⚙️ ConfigurationCreate a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```env
 # 🗄️ Database Configuration